mabiesen/replicating_pa_mail_in_ballot_returned_anomaly/README.md

 The intention is for the user to retrieve their own data from the link provided in the RESOURCES section of this page

-The user must have working ruby (I dont think version matters at all).
+The user must have a working ruby setup (I dont think version matters at all).

 The user must run the ruby script titled 'script_to_show_pennsylvania_discrepancy.rb' in this repository

 When prompted by the script, the  user must provide the path  to the csv data that they  downloaded locally.

+Please review the script for innacuracies, I aim to be more transparent than our voting process.

 ## CONCLUSION